adityaarakal/instant-express-manager/README.md

 - Multiple frequency options (Monthly, Weekly, Quarterly, Yearly, Custom)
 - Auto-generation of recurring transactions
 - Pause/Resume functionality
+- **Convert to EMI**: Convert Recurring Templates to EMIs if you realize the payment has a fixed number of installments

 ### Planner
 - Monthly financial planning view